-Manitou Springs Trail Cats Alive and Well
+Manitou Springs Trail Cats Awaken

 See dates and volunteer registration links to the right.

-Iron Mountain Trail Updates
+The Iron Mountain Trail Is Open

 Volunteer And Mechanical Construction

-In March and April, thanks to generous donations of the Medicine Wheel Trail Advocates and the Friends Of The Peak , Manitou Springs got six mechanical trail construction days with Tony Boone, one of the premier trail builders in the USA.
+Thanks to generous donations of the Medicine Wheel Trail Advocates, the Friends Of The Peak and Manitou Springs City Council , Tony Boon, one of the premier trail builders in the USA, got did 14 mechanical trail construction days on Iron Mountain.
 What we learned was that the higher eastern part of the Iron Mountain Trail is on a hillside that is too steep and rocky to have volunteers using picks and shovels to build it.
 Read More>>

 Contact us at: firstname.lastname@example.org or 719-321-5354